twigphp/Twig/doc/02-Twig-for-Template-Designers.markdown

 Whitespace Control
 ------------------

+The first newline after a template tag is removed automatically (like in PHP.)
-In the default configuration whitespace is not further modified by the template engine, so each whitespace (spaces, tabs, newlines etc.) is returned unchanged.
-If the application configures Twig to `trim_blocks` the first newline after a template tag is removed automatically (like in PHP).
+Whitespace is not further modified by the template engine, so each whitespace (spaces, tabs, newlines etc.) is returned unchanged.

 Escaping
 --------